Skip to content

 Learn more about YEF’s work within the youth sector, and the evidence-based approaches for what works in reducing violence.

 To give us a broad picture of what’s happening in the youth sector, we’ve chosen spending on young people’s services as our core measure.
 This includes universal provision (e.g. leisure, cultural and sports-based activities, often based in youth centres) and targeted provision (e.g. substance misuse or teenage pregnancy services).
+The latest (2023/24) data was published in December 2024.
 We’ve adjusted these numbers to account for inflation using GDP deflators published by ONS and present all spending in real terms based on that adjustment.

 What does our core indicator show?

 Overall, this measure shows a mixed picture.
 There have been significant reductions in the grants paid to local authorities over the past decade.
 Consequently, the amount of money spent by local authorities on youth services has also fallen.
-Since 2012/13, spending has fallen by more than half a billion pounds to less than half of what it was (down 56%).
-However, more recently, these falls have flattened, and spending on youth services has started to increase.
-In 2022/23, it rose 3% on the previous year – to 8% above pre-Covid-19 (2019/20) levels.
+The last two years (2021/22 and 2022/23) showed slight increases, but in the latest year spending has stalled again.
+In 2023/24 the total spending on youth services in England was £474 million.
+In real terms, this is down 0.3% from the previous year (2022/23) and down 49.5% from ten years ago (2014/14), but up 7% on the year before Covid (2019/20).